riisemichi/RecursiveClosures/README.md

 ### Carthage
 TODO

-### Use Class
+### Copy Class
-You can even simply copy the class Recursion to your Project.
+You can simply copy the class [Recursion](https://github.com/riisemichi/RecursiveClosures/blob/master/RecursiveClosures/Recursion.swift) to your Project.

 ## Usage
 Recursion is a generic class which takes two Types.
 One for parameter type, one for return type.
 Inside the closure you will have a parameter f, which represents the function itself, that can be called recursively.